grussorusso/easybackup/README.md

-# Easy rsync backup #
+# easy-backup #

-A simple Bash script for performing a backup of a set of directories to a specified location (e.g. an external storage device).
+A simple `rsync` wrapper script for performing a backup of a set of directories to a specified location (e.g. an external storage device) on Linux.

-## Requirements ##

-In order to run this backup script, `rsync` must be installed on your system.

 ## Installation ##

+**Requirements:** `rsync` (and a Bash interpreter).

-It is enough to download the script to your system.
-However, it might be useful to put the script in a directory included in your `PATH`.
+It is enough to download the script to your system, cloning this repository.
+Then, it might be useful to put the script in a directory included in your `PATH`.

 ## Usage ##

-Choose the directories to be included in backup operation.
+Choose the directories to be included in backup.
 Prepare a file with chosen directory paths, one per line.
-Absolute paths are recommended.
+Absolute paths are required.
 E.g.:

 	/home/me/Documents
 	/home/me/Pictures

 You can start the backup with following command:

-	easy-backup -s sources_file_name -d /my/backup/destination/
+	./easy-backup -s sources_file -d /my/backup/destination/

-## Author ##

-This script was developed by Gabriele Russo Russo.
-It is distributed under terms of GPLv3.
-You can find a copy of the license in this repository.
+*This software is distributed under terms of GPLv3.*
+*You can find a copy of the license in this repository.*